-In 2016 the Council adopted its revised tree policy, A Tree and Woodland Framework for Telford and Wrekin.
+In 2021 the Council refreshed Tree and Woodland Policy, view information about the Tree and Woodland Policy for Telford and Wrekin.
 The document describes how the Council manage its trees and details the works which the Council will undertake upon trees within the resources available.

 - fell or prune trees in a dangerous condition